kc657/blog/site/content/post/reactjs-project-with-ibm-watson.md

 ![whiteboarding-lcs](/img/blog/lcsproblem1.JPG)

 The result of all this was an algorithm that did not work consistently as I was not too familiar with JavaScript matrix.
-After some searching, I found a great example from [Rosseta Code](http://rosettacode.org/wiki/Longest_common_subsequence#JavaScript) that helped me down the right path:
+After some searching, I found a great example from [Rosetta Code](http://rosettacode.org/wiki/Longest_common_subsequence#JavaScript) that helped me down the right path:

 ```
   let s,i,j,m,n,